ltzmax/maxcogs/README.md

 ----------------------------------------------------------------
 ## credits:
-[preda](https://github.com/PredaaA/predacogs) for adding shards. you can edit this to see it.
+[preda](https://github.com/PredaaA/predacogs) for adding shards in ping. you can edit this to see it.

 [senbot](https://github.com/Nesroht/Senbot-Cogs) orginally made the ping. but we've edited to be much better and workable ping.

-[fixator10](https://github.com/fixator10/Fixator10-Cogs) for helping improve it.
+[fixator10](https://github.com/fixator10/Fixator10-Cogs) for helping improve ping.